matthewdrees/kata/courses/fastai_practical_deep_learning/lesson1.md

 * Regarding notebooks on google colab:
   * Notebook settings do not use GPU hardware by default.
 Edit -> Notebook settings -> Hardware accelerator.
   * The free account with GPU was a bit slower than my personal computer with no GPU for the first model telling cats from dogs.
 You get what you pay for.
+  * ModuleNotFound fastbook error:
+    * 1st time: Need to copy the Jupyter Notebook to google drive (and approve access through link)
+    * 2nd time: Mount the drive.
+The second section in the notebook with "from google.colab import drive".
+Run that section (and approve access through link).

 # Lesson 1 Questionnaire.